bradhaywood/lua-moo/README.md

 end
 ```

-If you don't need or want to, you don't even have to include the koopa base
+If you don't need or want direct access to the parent, you don't even have to include the koopa base

 ```lua
 -- test.lua